-- American Farm Bureau Women’s Leadership program -- The American Farm Bureau Women’s Leadership (AFBWL) program engages women with the training and education they need to become powerful advocates for today’s agriculture.
-The program provides women with leadership training, communication skills, and networking to strengthen their ability to encourage positive change in their communities and in the agricultural industry.
+- American Farm Bureau Women’s Leadership program: The American Farm Bureau Women’s Leadership (AFBWL) program engages female farmers with the agricultural training and education they need to become powerful advocates for today’s agriculture.
+The program provides women with training in leadership and communication skills, as well as networking opportunities to strengthen their ability to create positive change in their communities and in the agricultural industry.

-- The USDA’s Women, Land, and Legacy program – This outreach program connects women with resources for making informed decisions for their land and communities.
-It creates a bridge between government, non-profit organizations, faith based and community groups.
+- The USDA’s Women, Land & Legacy program: This outreach program connects women with resources for making informed decisions for their land and their communities.
+It creates a bridge between government, nonprofit organizations, faith-based and community groups.

-- FarmHER – FarmHer connects, inspires, and empowers women in agriculture.
-Whether it be online, on the farm or ranch, or at an event, this organization brings women together to build a better understanding of how their lifestyles improve the world around them.
+- FarmHER: FarmHer connects and inspires women in agriculture.
+Whether it be online, on the farm or ranch or at an event, this organization brings women together by telling the stories of professional ag women nationwide.

-- Annie’s Project – This nonprofit organization dedicated to providing educational programs designed to strengthen women’s roles in the modern farm enterprise.
-Annie’s Project fosters problem solving, record keeping, and decision-making skills in farm women.
+- Annie’s Project: This nonprofit organization is dedicated to providing educational programs that focus on women’s roles in the modern farm enterprise.
+Annie’s Project fosters problem-solving and decision-making skills to strengthen generational farms.

-Forming a network doesn’t need to mean a formal set of membership requirements.
-These women in Wisconsin have developed a local support system that started as a simple potluck where they get together share information and tour one another’s farms.
-These loosely-organized networks have sprouted business partnerships and resource-sharing opportunities.
-They serve as an example of what can be accomplished by teaming up and working together.
+Forming a network doesn’t require a formal set of membership rules.
+These women in Wisconsin, for example, have developed a local support system that started as a simple potluck where they gather to share information and tour one another’s farms.
+These networks have sprouted business partnerships and resource-sharing opportunities.
+They serve as an example of what can be accomplished by working together.

 Nurturing Early Interest

-Whether your daughter is an animal lover, an avid gardener, or someone who loves to cook, you may have a future ag professional on your hands.
+If your daughter is an animal lover, an avid gardener or someone who loves to cook, you may have a future ag professional on your hands.
 In other words, people don’t need to grow up on the family farm or ranch to have a career in agriculture.
 Because careers in agriculture are so diverse, a small interest can develop into a fulfilling career path.
-If you think your child may have an interest in an ag-related field, introducing them to 4-H or FFA programs may help them explore or develop that interest and see a viable future career for themselves.
+If you think your child may have an interest in an ag-related field, introducing them to 4-H or FFA programs may help them develop their interests into a viable future career.